 Through forward movement (walking, cycling, and running), most of us move in just one direction throughout the day.
 And while such exercise strengthens both the cardiovascular and muscular systems, it also works the same muscles over and over again.

-“Simply changing up your movement patterns will automatically activate more muscles than normal,” says Josh Stolz, a personal trainer based in New York City.
+Changing up your movement patterns will automatically activate more muscles.
 Working in every plane of motion—sagittal, frontal, and transverse—can also improve mobility and stability.

 To build total-body strength all over, practice these multi-planar exercises as a circuit, moving from one to the next without rest.